 - (a) Withholding Required.
 An employer shall deduct and withhold from the wages of each employee the State income taxes payable by the employee on the wages.
 For each payroll period, the employer shall withhold from the employee's wages an amount that would approximate the employee's income tax liability under Article 4 of this Chapter if the employer withheld the same amount from the employee's wages for each similar payroll period in a calendar year.
-In calculating an employee's anticipated income tax liability, the employer shall allow for the exemptions, additions, deductions, and credits to which the employee is entitled under Article 4 of this Chapter.
-The amount of State income taxes withheld by an employer is held in trust for the Secretary. - (b) Withholding Tables. - The manner of withholding and the amount to be withheld shall be determined in accordance with tables and rules adopted by the Secretary.
-The withholding exemption allowed allowances provided by these tables and rules shall, as nearly as possible, approximate the exemptions, additions, deductions, and credits to which an employee would be entitled under Article 4 of this Chapter.
+In calculating an employee's anticipated income tax liability, the employer shall allow for the exemptions, additions that employee is required to make under Article 4 of this Chapter and the deductions, and credits to which the employee is entitled under Article 4 of this Chapter.
+The amount of State income taxes withheld by an employer is held in trust for the Secretary. - (b) Withholding Tables.
+The manner of withholding and the amount to be withheld shall be determined in accordance with tables and rules adopted by the Secretary.
+The withholding exemption allowed allowances provided by these tables and rules shall, as nearly as possible, approximate the exemptions, additions the employee is required to make under Article 4 of this Chapter and the deductions, and credits to which an employee would be is entitled under Article 4 of this Chapter.
 The Secretary shall promulgate tables for computing amounts to be withheld with respect to different rates of wages for different payroll periods applicable to the various combinations of exemptions allowances to which an employee may be entitled and taking into account the appropriate standard deduction.
 The tables may provide for the same amount to be withheld within reasonable salary brackets or ranges so designed as to result in the withholding during a year of approximately the amount of an employee's indicated income tax liability for that year.
-The withholding of wages pursuant to and in accordance with these tables shall be deemed as a matter of law to constitute compliance with the provisions of subsection (a) of this section, notwithstanding any other provisions of this Article. ...."
+The withholding of wages pursuant to and in accordance with these tables shall be deemed as a matter of law to constitute compliance with the provisions of subsection (a) of this section, notwithstanding any other provisions of this Article.